Skip to content

 responses entry

-• pattern: A regular expression.
+• match: A regular expression.
 Use capture groups () to extract values.

 • mappings[].group: Which regex capture group (1-based).